chantelwetzel-noaa/data_summary/doc/_main.md

 # China rockfish
  The most recent assessment of China rockfish was a full assessment conducted in 2015.
 Across available data, China rockfish have been observed and sampled generally by both commercial and recreational fisheries.

  Across all years of available data, commercial fisheries have collected a total of 19,055 length observations, 1,395 age readings, and 1,005 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 16,842 length observations, 1,395 age readings, and 1,005 otoliths that are available to be aged.
-In California, since 2000, a total of 1,643 length observations, 0 age readings, and 3 otoliths have been collected In Oregon, since 2000, a total of 15,199 length observations, 1,395 age readings, and 1,002 otoliths have been collected
+In California, since 2000, a total of 1,643 length observations, 0 age readings, and 3 otoliths have been collected.
+In Oregon, since 2000, a total of 15,199 length observations, 1,395 age readings, and 1,002 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 33,361 length observations, 2,254 age readings, and 2,563 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 32,275 length observations, 2,243 age readings, and 2,563 otoliths that are available to be aged.
-In California, since 2003, a total of 16,105 length observations, 0 age readings, and 19 otoliths have been collected In Oregon, since 2003, a total of 11,963 length observations, 1,042 age readings, and 1,226 otoliths have been collected In Washington, since 2003, a total of 4,207 length observations, 1,201 age readings, and 1,318 otoliths have been collected
+In California, since 2003, a total of 16,105 length observations, 0 age readings, and 19 otoliths have been collected.
+In Oregon, since 2003, a total of 11,963 length observations, 1,042 age readings, and 1,226 otoliths have been collected.
+In Washington, since 2003, a total of 4,207 length observations, 1,201 age readings, and 1,318 otoliths have been collected.